-All of our jobs are listed in the MTA jobs portal.
-Visit the portal and search for “police” to see open positions.
+Please note that all jobs within the MTA Police Department are listed on the MTA portal; search for “police” to see open positions.

 The MTA Police Department offers competitive salaries with opportunities for growth and professional development.
 MTA Police benefits include:

-Salary and benefit information is subject to change.
-Find out more about the benefits of becoming an MTA police officer.
+* Salary and benefit information is subject to change.

 The application process